Comments

 (2020)

-Bought all my teenage records there 77 onwards.
+Comment: Bought all my teenage records there from 1977 onwards.
 Rushing on Saturday morning to buy the latest punk singles.
-I remember the listening posts....one of the staff laughing at me cos I was tunelessly singing along to the Ramones!
+I remember the listening posts... one of the staff laughing at me 'cos I was tunelessly singing along to The Ramones!
 Happy memories.

 (2022)